 The hearings of the Tribunal took place on October 15th and 16th 2016 in the Institute of Social Studies (ISS) in the Hague.
 Five internationally renowned judges heard 30 witnesses and experts from 5 continents.
+The legal opinion was delivered by the Judges on April 18th 2017.

 The aim of the Tribunal is to give a legal opinion on the environmental and health damage caused by the multinational Monsanto.
 This will add to the international debate to include the crime of Ecocide into international criminal law.
 It will also give people all over the world a well documented legal file to be used in lawsuits against Monsanto and similar chemical companies.
-The delivery of the legal opinion is expected in April 2017.

 Critics of Monsanto claim that the company has been able to ignore the human and environmental damage caused by its products and pursue it devastating activities through a systematic concealment strategy through lobbying regulators and government authorities, lying, corruption, commissioning bogus scientific studies, putting pressure on independent scientists, and manipulating the press.